 As belts get longer and faster, modern tracking technology becomes mandatory, with the ability to detect slight variations in the belt's trajectory and quickly compensate before the weight, speed and force of the drift can overcome the tracker.
-Typically mounted on the return and carry sides every 21-50m -- prior to the discharge pulley on the carry side and the tail pulley on the return - new upper and lower trackers utilise innovative multiple-pivot, torque-multiplying technology with a sensing arm assembly that detects slight variations in the belt path and immediately adjusts a single flat rubber idler to bring the belt back into alignment.
+Typically mounted on the return and carry sides every 70 to 150 ft.
+(21 to 50 metres) - prior to the discharge pulley on the carry side and the tail pulley on the return - new upper and lower trackers utilize innovative multiple-pivot, torque-multiplying technology with a sensing arm assembly that detects slight variations in the belt path and immediately adjusts a single flat rubber idler to bring the belt back into alignment.